woobinda/Flask-Web-API/README.md

 $make install

-To run application you can use the console command for Makefile:
+To run application with gunicorn web server you can use the console command for Makefile:

-$make run
+$make start